61 Introduction to Advanced Computational Methods

 and

 The term represents the divergence of the Reynolds stress tensor, which arises from the turbulent fluctuations.
-This term is often modeled using various turbulence models, which will be discussed later, because it cannot be directly calculated from the mean flow variables.
+This term is often modeled using various turbulence models, which will be discussed later, because it cannot be computed directly from the mean-flow variables.

-The RANS equations provide a CFD method that balances computational cost and accuracy well, making them a popular choice for many practical fluid dynamics problems.
-RANS methods are widely used in engineering and scientific applications to predict and analyze turbulent flows in aircraft and automobile design, ship hull design, water flow in pipes, weather forecasting, and environmental engineering, including pollutant dispersion.
+The RANS equations provide a CFD method that balances computational cost and accuracy, making them a popular choice for many practical fluid dynamics problems.
+RANS methods are widely used in engineering and scientific applications to predict and analyze turbulent flows across a range of contexts, including aircraft and automobile design, ship hull design, weather forecasting, and environmental engineering, such as pollutant dispersion.
 Several CFD software packages are available to solve the RANS equations, including ANSYS Fluent, OpenFOAM, COMSOL Multiphysics, and STAR-CCM+.

-There have been many algorithmic developments in the numerical solution of the Navier-Stokes equations.
-A fundamental issue in any flow problem involving a body is generating the grid structure representing the body’s geometry on which to solve the governing equations.
-This means that the size of the computational domain should be as small as possible for economy, yet large enough to ensure that any nonphysical issues within the computational domain are avoided, making computer memory requirements very large.
+Numerous algorithmic advances have been made in the numerical solution of the Navier-Stokes equations.
+A fundamental issue in any flow problem involving a body is generating a grid structure that represents the body’s geometry for solving the governing equations.
+This means that the computational domain should be as small as possible for cost considerations, yet large enough to avoid nonphysical effects that can lead to excessive memory requirements.

-Several types of grid systems are appropriate for analyzing flow problems; a summary is shown in the figure below.
-Grids are usually categorized according to their geometric shape, e.g., O-grids, C-grids, and H-type grids.
-The O-grids and C-grids are often used to analyze the flows about wings as they can conform to the curved airfoil shape of the surface, which are called body-fitted grids, as shown in the figure below.
+Several types of grid systems are appropriate for analyzing flow problems; a summary is shown in Figure 3.
+Grids are typically classified by their geometric shape, such as O-, C-, and H-type grids.
+O-grids and C-grids are often used to analyze flows around wings because they conform to the curved airfoil surface, a property known as body-fitted grids.
 H-type grids are also used; they allow a compromise between the advantages of a Cartesian grid geometry and the ability to refine the grid near a surface to resolve the boundary layer.
-Nodes are the intersection points on the grid, and the nodes make up a cell.
-The numerical solution to the flow properties is then based on finite-difference or finite-volume solutions applied over the nodes and cells.
+Nodes are the points of intersection of the grid, forming cells.
+The numerical solution to the flow properties is then obtained using finite-difference or finite-volume methods applied to the nodes and cells.

-As shown in the figure below, creating a CFD grid for a wing or other lifting surface involves defining its geometry accurately, and refining the grid to capture the flow details.
-It must include fine surface meshes to resolve boundary layer flows, denser grids near the wing tip to resolve the formation and roll-up of the wing tip vortices, and smooth cell transitions to avoid any numerical discretization issues.
+As shown in Figure 4, creating a CFD grid for a wing or other lifting surface involves accurately defining the geometry and refining the grid to capture flow details.
+It must include fine surface meshes to resolve boundary-layer flows, denser grids near the wing tip to accurately capture the formation and roll-up of wing-tip vortices, and smooth cell transitions to prevent numerical discretization issues.
 Adaptive Mesh Refinement (AMR) may better capture transient (time-dependent) phenomena.
 This approach ensures an accurate representation of aerodynamic characteristics.

-Overset or chimera grid systems are locally refined grids superimposed upon a primary or background grid, as shown in the figure below, which is like adding a grid patch where and when needed.
-These overlapping grids help resolve local flow phenomena without griding the entire flow domain at high resolution, thereby saving computational effort.
-They can also be used to overcome specific difficulties in dealing with a domain that is most easily meshed using separate grids that move relative to each other, such as propellers and rotors relative to an airframe.
+Overset or chimera grid systems are locally refined grids superimposed on a primary or background grid, as shown in Figure 5, analogous to adding a grid patch where and when needed.
+These overlapping grids help resolve local flow phenomena without gridding the entire flow domain at high resolution, thereby saving computational effort.
+They can also be used to address specific difficulties in dealing with a domain best represented by separate grids that move relative to one another, such as propellers and rotors with respect to an airframe.

-With chimera grids, interpolation methods are required to transfer flow property information between the grids.
-The accuracy of these procedures needs to be carefully examined to ensure the overall accuracy of the numerical solution is maintained.
+With chimera grids, interpolation methods are required to transfer flow-property information between grids.
+The accuracy of these procedures must be carefully examined to ensure the overall numerical solution remains accurate.
 Such grids can also be very labor-intensive to create.
-Unstructured grids, composed of irregularly distributed tetrahedral elements, as shown in the figure below, are increasingly being used.
-They have the advantage that semi-automatic mesh generation software can create this grid type around complex surface geometries.
-Such grids also have the advantage of reaching a more optimal number of grid points, thereby speeding up the numerical solution and reducing cost.
+Unstructured grids, composed of irregularly distributed cells or elements, as illustrated in Figure 6, are increasingly being used.
+In two-dimensional calculations, these elements are often triangular or quadrilateral; in three-dimensional calculations, they may include tetrahedral, hexahedral, prismatic, or polyhedral cells.
+They have the advantage that semi-automatic mesh-generation software can create this grid type around complex surface geometries.
+Such grids also have the advantage of achieving a more efficient distribution of grid points, thereby accelerating the numerical solution.

 Turbulence Modeling

-Modeling turbulence in most flow problems requires introducing empirical “closure” models, of which many types have been developed.
+Modeling turbulence in most flow problems often requires introducing empirical “closure” models, many of which have been developed.
 Indeed, resolving all turbulence scales requires extremely fine grids with precise numerical discretization, demanding large amounts of memory and the fastest computers.
-Calculating turbulence remains complex even for the most straightforward flows and is impractical for flows around complete aircraft.
+Calculating turbulence remains complex even for the most straightforward flows and is impractical for flows around a complete airplane.

-The viscous stresses can be expressed in the form
+The viscous and turbulent shear stresses can be expressed in the form

 Here, is known as the eddy viscosity, representing an effective viscosity resulting from the effects of turbulence.
-Therefore, turbulence models that aim to simulate variations in eddy viscosity in the flow are called eddy viscosity models.
-In these models, higher levels of turbulent stresses are simulated by augmenting the effects of molecular viscosity alone with a turbulent viscosity coefficient, i.e.,
+Therefore, turbulence models that aim to simulate variations in eddy viscosity are called eddy-viscosity models.
+In these models, higher levels of turbulent stresses are simulated by augmenting the effects of molecular viscosity with a turbulent viscosity coefficient, i.e.,

-This preceding result assumes that the turbulent stress tensor is proportional to the mean strain rate tensor multiplied by a constant, which is called the Boussinesq hypothesis.
-It also assumes that the exchange of turbulent energy in the cascading process of eddies is analogous to the effects of molecular viscosity, as illustrated in the figure below.
-Many experiments andons of turbulent flows support this other observati behavior.
-Therefore, the Boussinesq hypothesis means that the turbulent flow can be modeled as an effective total viscosity that varies with the local flow conditions.
+This preceding result assumes that the turbulent stress tensor is proportional to the mean strain-rate tensor, with a proportionality constant, an approach known as the Boussinesq hypothesis.
+It also assumes that the exchange of turbulent energy in the eddy-cascading process is analogous to the effects of molecular viscosity, as illustrated in Figure 7.
+Many experiments and observations of turbulent flows support this behavior.
+Therefore, the Boussinesq hypothesis implies that turbulent flow can be modeled as an effective total viscosity that varies with local flow conditions.

 Therefore, with the addition of turbulence in the form of an eddy viscosity, the Navier-Stokes equations can be modified into the form